 Introduction to Safety Leadership

-Safety leadership is an important aspect of any modern workplace.
-It is the process by which leaders within an organisation work towards best practices around health and safety in order to create a safe working environment for all employees.
+Safety Leadership is the process by which leaders within an organisation work towards best practices around health and safety in order to create a safe working environment for all employees.

 Successful safety leaders understand that safety is not just about following rules, but rather creating a culture of safety within the workplace.